 - Personal loans.
 Subject to lending criteria, Westpac will lend you anything from $1,000 to $50,000 or potentially even more.
 The funds can be used for any purpose and you have up to five years to repay your loan.

 - Car loans.
-You can borrow up to $50,000 with seven years to repay, with loans of up to ten years available in some circumstances.
+You can borrow up to $50,000 with five years to repay, with flexible loan term options available in some circumstances.